Dog Bite Lawyer

 Some Defenses to a Dog Bite claim may include the following:

-Our Virginia dog bite lawyer are experienced in handling dog bite claims.
+Our Virginia dog bite lawyers are experienced in handling dog bite claims.
 In addition, by proper investigation in the early stages of the claim, we may be able to overcome such defenses with undiscovered evidence.
 The initial investigation may determine if there will be any recovery.
-It is important to talk to any witnesses, as quickly as possible.
+It is important to talk to any witnesses as quickly as possible.
 We also take photographs to preserve the evidence, to submit at a later date.
 We also act quickly to put any available insurance company on notice.
-And, of course, our actions may keep someone else from being bitten.
+Our actions may keep someone else from being bitten.

 Contact an experienced dog bite lawyer at The Joel Bieber Firm today for your free initial consultation.
 Please fill out the form on this page.